marcodpt/minirps/README.md

 Only if the `cert` and `key` are available will the server run over https.

 #### assets: string?
-Optional string with the path for the static site folder.
+Optional string with the static site folder path.
-Currently any file added you must reload the server to apply.
-The data inside the file is dynamically readed so files editions is already covered.

 #### templates: string?
-Optional string with the path for your [minijinja](https://github.com/mitsuhiko/minijinja) templates folder.
+Optional string with the path to the [minijinja](https://github.com/mitsuhiko/minijinja) templates folder.
-This folder is dinamically readed so you can edit files without problems.
-But the templates inside `config.toml` are readed only on startup, and in case of changes you must restart the server.

 #### routes: [{method: string, path: string, requests: [{...}]?, response: {...}?}]
-Optional array of objects that defines the [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) routes:
+Optional array of objects that define [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) routes:
  - `method` is a string with one of the http methods:
    - GET
    - POST